I hot compost and vermicompost (worms) to support gardening in my backyard. I have started growing hops (in Florida) to brew beer.

 - Other inorganic substances.

 Note: Cotton composts very easily.
-However, even "100% cotton" garments frequently use some sort of inorganic thread along the seams, which will be left over.
+However, even "100% cotton" garments frequently use some sort of inorganic thread along the seams, so be wary.

 I reuse a 3 lb sour cream tub to collect my scraps and coffee grounds.
 I like reusing things I already have on hand, and recycle as much as possible.

-I encourage you to find something you can repurpose to collect your scraps, but I understand that there may be problems with smells.
+I encourage you to find something you can repurpose to collect your scraps.

 It's an easy way to reduce your carbon footprint and help the environment.
 It will provide soil for gardening and growing your own plants, or improving your soil for your lawn.